 In the absence of your own personal maid, you need to learn how to make a bed fast.
 Unless everyone just loves flapping sheets around and plumping pillows.
 Don’t let hotel staff members be the only folks who can make a bed in record time.
-While you may not have hundreds of beds to make in a three hour period like they do, being able to make your bed in a matter of minutes can save you loads of time (especially if you are expecting some heavy guest room use in the near future).
-From having properly fitted bed linens to centering everything as you make your bed, here’s all the best secrets in making a bed faster than saying “abracadabra.”
+While you may not have hundreds of beds to make in a three-hour period as they do, being able to make your bed in a matter of minutes can save you loads of time (especially if you are expecting some heavy guest room use in the near future).
+From having properly fitted bed linens to centering everything as you make your bed, here are all the best secrets to making a bed faster than saying “abracadabra.”

 #1.
 Proper sized bedding

 One of the best things to know when learning how to make a bed fast is to make sure all of your bed linens – the fitted sheet, the top sheet, the blankets, the comforter, everything you put on your bed – are the right size for your mattress size (if you have a queen size bed for example, make sure your sheets and comforter are meant for that same size).
 Then you’re not spending extra time tucking in extra fabric or trying to stretch that top sheet just a little further.

 #2.
 Tuck fitted sheet

 The first thing to do when making your bed quickly is to start with your fitted sheet and to tuck one corner of it under your mattress (at the top of the bed).
 After tucking it under the corner, next, reach across the bed to pull the fitted sheet tightly and tuck it under the opposite corner from where you are standing.
 Finish putting it on by going to the other side of the bed and doing the same motion.
 The more you can do without moving around the bed, the more time you save.
 Got short arms?
 Try bringing a small step stool with you.